 EU-OPENSCREEN ERIC is a non-profit research infrastructure, which operates on a global scale.
 We are funded by European countries (currently Czech Republic, Denmark, Finland, Latvia, Norway, Poland, Spain with Germany as host country) and offer access to academic high-throughput screening facilities and medicinal chemistry groups in these countries.
-Scientists from academia and industry can implement their screening projects at EU-OPENSCREEN´s partner laboratories using our general purpose diversity compound collection, the European Chemical Biology Library (ECBL), which is composed of 100.000 commercial compounds plus a growing number of compounds collected from academic chemistry groups.
+Scientists from academia and industry can implement their screening projects at EU-OPENSCREEN´s partner laboratories using our compound collections.
 Hit optimisation can be done at our medicinal chemistry sites.
 All compounds will be profiled in a panel of about 20 assays, which will deliver extensive information on physico-chemical, cellular toxicity and anti-microbial properties.

 Compound structures and primary screening data will be made public in the European Chemical Biology Database (ECBD), with the possibility to request a grace period of up to three years to allow for data deposition after submitting a patent application or concurrently with the relaease of the scientific manuscript.